Japanese destroyer Nenohi (1932): History

 The 61 cm Type 90 torpedo was mounted in triple-tube Type 90 Model 2 launchers.
 It was traversed by an electro-hydraulic system and could traverse 360° in twenty-five seconds.
-If the backup manual system was used, the time required increased to two minutes.
+If the manual backup system was used, the time required increased to two minutes.
 Each tube could be reloaded in twenty-three seconds using the endless wire and winch provided.
 Nenohi was laid down on 15 December 1931, launched on 22 December 1932 and commissioned on 30 September 1933.

 Operational history

 On completion, Nenohi was assigned to the IJN 2nd Expeditionary Fleet, and from 1940, she was assigned to patrol and cover landings of Japanese forces during the Invasion of French Indochina.
 She was docked at Hanoi during the initial stages of the operation to act as a radio station to coordinate wireless communications during the invasion, and was later based at Haiphong as a guard ship.

 World War II history

 At the time of the attack on Pearl Harbor, Nenohi was assigned as flagship of Destroyer Division 21 of Destroyer Squadron 1 of the IJN 1st Fleet together with her sister ships Hatsuharu, Wakaba, and Hatsushimo, and remained in Japanese home waters on anti-submarine patrol.
 From the end of January 1942, she deployed with the invasion force for the Netherlands East Indies, covering landing operations at Kendari on Sulawesi as part of "Operation H" on 24 January, Makassar on 8 February, and Bali and Lombok on 18 February.
 She returned to Sasebo Naval Arsenal at the end of March for maintenance.

 From May 1942, Nenohi was reassigned to northern operations, and deployed from Ōminato Guard District as part of "Operation AL" in support of Admiral Boshiro Hosogaya’s Northern Force in the Aleutians campaign, patrolling around Attu, Kiska and Amchitka Island.

 On 4 July 1942, Nenohi was torpedoed and sunk by the submarine USS Triton while escorting seaplane tender Kamikawa Maru southeast of Attu, near Agattu Island (52°15′N 173°51′E).
-She capsized two minutes after being hit and sank in five minutes— 188 were killed, including Lieutenant Commander Terauchi; 38 survivors were rescued by the destroyer Inazuma.
+She capsized two minutes after being hit and sank in five minutes—188 were killed, including Lieutenant Commander Terauchi; 38 survivors were rescued by the destroyer Inazuma.

 On 31 July 1942, Nenohi was removed from the navy list.